l0r5/kicker_app/README.md

 [online documentation](https://flutter.dev/docs), which offers tutorials, samples, guidance on mobile development, and a full API reference.

+### import google-services
+import google-services.json which includes the api key for firebase and save it under android/app/

 ### Useful Flutter Commands

 See how App performs in release: